-To be a lifeline to a victim, keep alert.
-Pay attention to those around you, especially those others may overlook.
-Human trafficking affects those who are vulnerable.
-However, there is not just one type of victim.
-Central Valley Justice Coalition consistently encourages community members to set aside stereotypes and keep in mind that human trafficking could be present anywhere.
-For more information specifically about victims in the United States, see Polaris Project
+Human trafficking impacts all of us.
+It’s an exploitation of vulnerability.
+Central Valley Justice Coalition consistently encourages community members to learn to recognize and set aside stereotypes, and keep in mind that human trafficking may be present anywhere.
+For more information and data in the United States, see Polaris Project.

 Look out for these red flags and if a situation seems like lit may be a trafficking situation, contact the National Human Trafficking Resource Center hotline at 1-888-3737-888 to report the situation and for assistance.
-In the Fresno City area, please also call the tipline at 559-621-5950
+Within the city of Fresno, you may also call the Police Department Tip line at 559-621-5950.
+(Please note: the Tip line is not an emergency response line managed by law enforcement.)

 Suspicious activity can also be reported to the U.S. Dept. of Homeland Security criminal investigations at 886-DHS-2423, which focuses on investigating human trafficking and protecting victims regardless of their residential status.

-This list is not exhaustive and represents only a selection of
+The list below is not exhaustive and represents only a selection of possible indicators of sex and labor trafficking.

 •Is not free to leave or come and go as he/she wishes